 B–CSC Winter Masterclass 2019: The Art of Field Recording

-Bogong Centre for Sound Culture is pleased to announce its forthcoming masterclass led by world renown sound artists and recordists Douglas Quin [US] and Philip Samartzis [AU].
-The masterclass will draw on the groundbreaking work they have produced in the Arctic and Antarctica to demonstrate technical and creative processes used to register and exhibit the transformative effects of extreme climates.
+This five-day intensive masterclass is overseen by internationally acclaimed sound artists and recordists Douglas Quin [US] and Philip Samartzis [AU] and will be an intense creative experience for all involved.
+The masterclass will draw on the ground-breaking work Quin and Samartzis have produced in the Arctic and Antarctica to demonstrate technical and creative processes used to register and exhibit the transformative effects of extreme climates upon wilderness ecologies.

 Masterclass highlights include:

-- Demonstrations of recording techniques presented by leading experts in sound art and acoustic ecology.
+Demonstrations of recording techniques presented by leading experts in sound art and acoustic ecology.

-- Practical fieldwork undertaken in a pristine wilderness area during winter the snow season.
+Practical fieldwork undertaken in a pristine wilderness area during the winter snow season.

-- Instruction on how to prepare for deep field work in challenging environmental conditions.
+Instruction on how to prepare for deep fieldwork in challenging environmental conditions.

-- Exploration of the Bogong High Plains under the guidance of an Antarctic field training officer.
+Exploration of the Bogong High Plains under the guidance of an Antarctic field training officer.

-- Presentation and analysis of documentary films and soundscape compositions exploring polar regions and their communities.
+Presentation and analysis of documentary films and soundscape compositions exploring polar regions and their communities.

 Masterclass participants will learn:

-- How to prepare for deep field work.
+How to prepare for deep fieldwork.

-- How to use different recording technologies and systems in the field.
+How to use different recording technologies and systems in the field.

-- How to apply various microphone techniques responsive to challenging environmental conditions.
+How to apply various microphone techniques responsive to challenging environmental conditions.

-- How to develop compositional methods and strategies for exhibition, broadcast and sound design applications.
+How to develop compositional methods and strategies for exhibition, broadcast and sound design applications.

-- Participation in the B–CSC’s five-day Winter Masterclass 2019.
+Participation in the B–CSC’s five-day Winter Masterclass 2019.

-- Tutelage with Douglas Quin and Philip Samartzis.
+Tutelage with Douglas Quin and Philip Samartzis.

-- 6 nights shared accommodation above the snow line.
+6 nights shared accommodation above the snow line.

-- Meals [breakfast, lunch & dinner].
+Meals [breakfast, lunch & dinner].

-- Bus transfers to and from Falls Creek Resort for Masterclass activities.
+Bus transfers to and from Falls Creek Resort for Masterclass activities.

-- Falls Creek Resort entry fee for Masterclass activities.
+Falls Creek Resort entry fee for Masterclass activities.

-Douglas Quin, Ph.D.
-[US] is a world-renowned sound designer and naturalist.
+Douglas Quin, PhD [US] is a world-renowned sound designer and naturalist.
 Quin’s soundscape compositions and music have been performed at numerous festivals and venues including Merkin Hall, The Kitchen, the Kennedy Center for the Performing Arts, Spoleto Festival USA, and Venice International Performance Art Week.
 He is the recipient of numerous awards and grants from the Ars Acustica International prize, the National Endowment for the Arts to multiple fellowships from the National Science Foundation’s Antarctic Artists and Writers Program.